makrai/notes/wu1609-google-nmt.md

 # Introduction

 * In practice, NMT systems used to be worse in accuracy than phrase-based MT sys
-* especially when training on very large-scale datasets as used for the very best publicly available translation systems
+* especially when training on very large-scale datasets as used for the best publicly available translation systems
 * responsible for this gap:
   1. slower training and inference speed: large number of parameters
   2. ineffectiveness in dealing with rare words, and